 It’s got a lot going on already between the buttery, flaky crust, the maple-y pecans, and the spiced sweet potatoes.
 The twins like drizzling this Cajeta over their slices.
 Hector tops his slice with whipped cream.
 I’m a purist.
 It’s best on its own, in my opinion.

 You can serve it in any of the ways mentioned above or topped with your favorite flavor of ice cream.
 Serve it at room temperature (for up to 2 days) or chilled.

 How do I store leftovers?

-Cover leftovers with plastic wrap or in a covered container and store them at room temperature for up to two days.
-I prefer to store my leftovers in the fridge for 3 days because I get more life out of them (if they even last that long).
+Cover leftovers with plastic wrap or in a covered container and store them, covered in the fridge.
+Leftovers are safe in the fridge for up to 3 days (if they even last that long).

 To warm them up, you can reheat individual slices in the microwave or air fryer for a few seconds.
 I will cut my slice before serving dinner, so it’s room temperature when I’m ready for dessert.